bhky/targetran/README.md

 For object detection model training, which is the primary usage here, the following data are needed:
-- images
+- images;
-- bounding-box representations for each image
+- bounding-box representations for each image;
-- bounding-box labels for each image
+- bounding-box labels for each image.

 Some dummy data are created for illustration.
 Please note the required format.
 ```python